Reimagining the sharing economy for society through AI circularity & skills

 - Representatives of consumer groups, worker and professional bodies, community organisations and social enterprises

-The workshop will feature a keynote (tbc), brief expert interventions, a panel discussion, and facilitated breakout conversations focused on key themes such as AI, circularity, skills, measurement and standards.
+The workshop will be facilitated by Prof. Vadim Grinevich, Dr Kuttimani Tamilmani and Prof. David Spicer and will feature keynote contributions, brief expert interventions, a panel discussion, and breakout conversations focused on key themes such as AI, circularity, skills, measurement and standards.
 The final part of the workshop will bring participants together to identify cross-cutting priorities, practical recommendations and opportunities for future collaboration.

 Where is it happening?